vivien-walter/mllpa/docs/_documentation/tutorials/phase-prediction/4-set-phases.md

 ### Single assignment

 To assign the lipid phases in a simulation, we need to first load the simulation files in an instance of the System class.
-Then, we can use the class method *.setStates()* to assign the phases.
+Then, we can use the class method *.setPhases()* to assign the phases.
 This method only takes as an argument the string with the name of the phase.

 ```python